 Any self-respecting coffee lover has certainly heard of Indonesian coffee.
 But did you know that there are actually different profiles and processes that you can expect form island to island?
 A great example of the variation across the different landmasses of this island group is Sulawesi Coffee.

 Stick around to find out more about what goes into this unique Indonesian coffee as well as what to expect from your brew and where you can buy some high-quality beans.

 Let’s start with what, or rather where, Sulawesi is.
 For those of you who have not been in a geography class in a hot minute (or at least one that taught you something more useful than the 50 states), Sulawesi is a part of Indonesia.
 Now, you probably do know that Indonesia is a multi-island country; this portion is a highly irregularly shaped piece directly south of the Philippines (across the Celebes Sea).

 It is one of the four Greater Sunda Islands and consists of four peninsulas.
-Topographically, this island is rugged and mountainous, so it is often easier to travel through the surrounding seas and gulfs than by land.
+Topographically, this island is ru Dark Roasted and mountainous, so it is often easier to travel through the surrounding seas and gulfs than by land.
 Furthermore, it is divided into 6 provinces: North Sulawesi, Gorontalo, Centeral Sulawesi, West Sulawesi, South Sulawesi, and Southeast Sulawesi.

 Like many places in the world, there isn’t much of a concrete story to how exactly coffee arrived in Sulawesi in the first place.
 However, we do have a couple guesses.
 Chances are the coffee plant was brought over to Indonesia in the 17th century by the Dutch.